THE TEAM

 Policy Director

-Before joining SIGNAL Group, Tommy was a senior research fellow at Reichman University’s Institute for Policy and Strategy.
-A member of the founding team of the Annual Herzliya Conference Series (www.herzliyaconference.org), Tommy managed the Conference series from 2007 through 2013 – a period during which the Conference was considered one of the top international policy conferences.
+Before joining SIGNAL Group, Tommy was a Senior Research Fellow at Reichman University’s Institute for Policy and Strategy.
+He was a member of the founding team of the Annual Herzliya Conference Series (www.herzliyaconference.org).

-Tommy served as the executive director of the Atlantic Forum of Israel, a network-based policy organization that promoted and advanced Israel’s relations with the Transatlantic Community and Europe, and which was especially instrumental in enhancing NATO-Israel relations.
-Tommy’s fields of expertise include, global politics and international security, transatlantic relations, Israel’s foreign relations, and regional politics in the Indo-Pacific and the Middle East.
-In his areas of expertise, Tommy regularly advises Israeli authorities, international organizations, business, media, and think-tanks.
+Tommy previously served as Executive Director of the Atlantic Forum of Israel, where he played a central role in advancing NATO-Israel ties.
+His areas of expertise include global politics and international security, transatlantic relations, Israel’s foreign policy, and regional dynamics in the Indo-Pacific and the Middle East.
+In these fields, Tommy regularly advises Israeli authorities, international organizations, business leaders, media, and think tanks.

-Tommy resides in Herzliya, Israel, and raises his three children – Jonathan, Ariel, and Talya.
+Tommy resides in Herzliya, Israel, and is the proud father of three children.

 Julia Rose Cole